zsebastian/stir-lang/README.md

 What is Stir?
 -------------

 Stir is a stack based language currently under design.
+It is functional and without side effects.
 This project aims to prototype an interactive interpretter for the language to see if it's feasible.

 Rationale
 ---------